 3-Deazaneplanocin A hydrochloride

-Histone methyltransferase inhibitor; decreases global histone methylation.
-Inhibits EZH2 histone methyltransferase and s-adenosylhomocysteine (SAH) hydrolase activity.
+3-Deazaneplanocin A hydrochloride is a histone methyltransferase inhibitor; decreases global histone methylation.
+3-Deazaneplanocin A hydrochloride inhibits EZH2 histone methyltransferase and s-adenosylhomocysteine (SAH) hydrolase activity.
 Blocks trimethylation of lysine 27 on histone H3 and lysine 20 on histone H4 in vitro.
-Induces apoptosis in multiple cancer cell lines and has no apoptotic effect on normal cells.
+3-Deazaneplanocin A hydrochloride induces apoptosis in multiple cancer cell lines and has no apoptotic effect on normal cells.
 Enhances Oct4 expression in chemically induced pluripotent stem cells (CiPSCs).

 |Storage||Store at -20°C|